AimaFaizal/aima-dev/README.md

 ---

 ## 📫 Let’s Connect
-Feel free to reach out — I’m always open to learn, collaborate, or chat:
+Feel free to reach out — I’m always open to learn, collaborate, or chat
-📧 [your.email@example.com]
-💼 [LinkedIn Profile URL]
-🌐 [Portfolio Website – if any]

 ---